If people aren’t opening your email, it’s no wonder that they’re not clicking and converting.

 I mean it’s pretty logical.
 If 30% of your contacts are inactive, then you’re only relying only on 70% of contacts to open your email.

-Cleaning your email list provides you with an accurate email open rate.
+Cleaning and verifying your email list provides you with an accurate email open rate.

 For instance, you might have an average 25% email open rate, but if you clean your list and make sure your list is active and engaged, you can increase your open rate to 30%.